5 tips for retrospectives for beginners & advanced

 Traditionally, this is done with whiteboards using dot voting: Everyone gets 3 points and then sticks them to the feedback that he or she finds important.

 One way to do it remotely online is to simply use a retrospective tool.
-Echometer is designed for this goal.
-Feel free to open a retrospective, click around - and maybe even trying it out with our team
+Echometer for example, it was developed for this, among other things.
+Just open a retrospective, click around a bit - and maybe even try it out with your team:

 Can AI improve your coaching? 🤖

-We have open AI's ChatGPT on Agile Coaching interviewed – and were pleasantly surprised by the responses.
+We have Open AI’s ChatGPT on Agile Coaching interviewed - and were pleasantly surprised by the answers.

 If you ever need tips or ideas, AI can actually already be a useful source of inspiration today.